jp7677/nvidia-vulkan-beta-driver/README.md

 Obviously you would need to replace the version number with your prefered version.

-Note that this builds and installs only the driver, there is e.g. no control panel or or other extras.
+Note that this builds and installs only the driver, there is no control panel or or other extras.

 ## Extras